Prehistoic/DroidGrity/IDEAS.md

 # TO DO

-- Finir debug hash cert quand signing scheme = v1 => remains to get the signature from the PKCS7 Signed DER encoded certificate in memory !
-Need to find the same digests than apksigner !
 - Finir debug hash cert quand signing scheme = v2 & arch = x86_64

-- Clean out the .cpp.template code by dividing it into smaller files (see notes in the template)
-- Use o-llvm to obfuscate the dylib

 - Fill README.md

-- Create a docker image

 - Run tests ! (different APKs, different arch...)

 # Possible further enhancements

-- Make it so the user can define a handler in its code rather than crashing the application.
-Maybe you could also just start the dylib code with JNI_OnLoad
+- Allowing the user to define a handler in its code rather than crashing the application
-- Use o-llvm to obfuscate your library when building it ?
+- Use o-llvm to obfuscate the dylib

 # Known pitfalls